Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Results

-A good proxy to follow the possible formation of an NSC seed into the galactic nucleus is represented by the mass accumulated within the inner few pc around the SMBHB.
-Figure \ref{f9} shows the time evolution of the mass deposited within 2 pc from the SMBHB at varying values of $e_\bhb$, for $M_\bhb = 10^8\Ms$ and $e_\gc = 0.5$.
-The evident peaks presents in the three cases marks the time at which the GC reach the galactic centre.
-Since the time here is normalized to the SMBHB orbital period , which varies accordingly to $e_\bhb$ and the semi-major axis, the peaks are not overlapped.
-After the GC passage at pericentre, some mass continues moving on its orbit, leaving the 4 pc sphere, while nearly the $40\%$ of the cluster mass remain ``trapped'' around the SMBHB, being gradually depleted over time and reducing to less than $20\%$ in all the cases, as shown in the top panel of Figure \ref{f9}.
-This depletion is likely due to the slingshot of stars operated by the SMBHB.
-Looking at the central and bottom panels, which show the time evolution of the GC mass enclosed within 10-20 pc from the SMBHB, makes evident the efficiency of the slingshot effect.
-The carving action of the SMBHB seems at its minimum efficiency when $e_\bhb = 0.9$, but allow to pack in the inner 20 pc of the galaxy a significant fraction of the GC mass, $\sim 40-50\%$.
-On another hand, it is quite clear from the plots that the star removal operated by the SMBHB in our simulations has not saturated, and works still efficiently on a time-scale $\sim 10^3$ times the SMBHB orbital time.
-This effect is even more efficient when $M_\bhb=10^8$, as in this case the mass accumulated within 10 pc from the SMBHB barely exceeds $10\%$, as shown in Figure \ref{f10}.
+A good proxy to follow the possible formation of an NSC seed into the galactic nucleus is represented by the mass accumulated within the inner few pc around the BHB.
+Figure \ref{f9} shows the time evolution of the mass deposited within 2 pc from the BHB at varying values of $e_\bhb$, for $M_\bhb = 10^8\Ms$ and $e_\gc = 0.5$.
+The evident peaks present in the three cases mark the time at which the GC reaches the galactic centre.
+Since the time here is normalized to the BHB orbital period, which varies accordingly to $e_\bhb$ and the semi-major axis, the peaks are not overlapped.
+After the GC passage at pericentre, some mass continues moving on its orbit, leaving the 4 pc sphere, while nearly the $40\%$ of the cluster mass remains ``trapped'' around the BHB, being gradually depleted over time and reducing to less than $20\%$ in all the cases, as shown in the top panel of Figure \ref{f9}.
+This is likely due to the slingshot of stars operated by the BHB.
+Looking at the central and bottom panels, which show the time evolution of the GC mass enclosed within 10-20 pc from the BHB, makes evident the efficiency of the slingshot effect.
+The BHB carving action maximizes at increasing $e_\bhb$ values, as we found that the GC mass orbiting the inner 10 pc after the GC disruption is $\sim 40\%$ if $e_\bhb = 0$, but decreases below to $30\%$ if $e_\bhb = 0.9$.
+On the other hand, it is quite clear from the plots that the stars removal operated by the BHB in our simulations has not saturated, and works still efficiently on a time-scale $\sim 10^3$ times the BHB orbital time.
+This effect is even more efficient when $M_\bhb=10^8$, as in this case the mass accumulated within 10 pc from the BHB barely exceeds $10\%$, as shown in Figure \ref{f10}.